Rockwell Automation: Mid-late 20th century

-Following the death of Lynde Bradley in 1942, Harry Bradley became company president and Fred Loock was promoted to vice president.
-The Lynde Bradley Foundation, a charitable trust, was established with Lynde Bradley's assets.
-The foundation's first gift of $12,500 was made to Milwaukee's Community Fund, a predecessor of the United Way.

-World War II fueled unprecedented levels of production, with 80 percent of the company's orders being war-related.
-Wartime orders were centered on two broad lines of products – industrial controls to speed production and electrical components or "radio parts" used in a wide range of military equipment.

-Allen-Bradley expanded its facilities numerous times during the 1940s to meet war-time production needs.
+World War II fueled unprecedented levels of production, with 80% of the company's orders being war-related.
+Wartime orders were centered on two broad lines of products: industrial controls to speed production, and electrical components or radio parts used in a wide range of military equipment.
+Allen-Bradley expanded its facilities numerous times during the 1940s to meet wartime production needs.
 With Fred Loock serving as president and Harry Bradley as chairman, the company began a major $1 million, two-year expansion project in 1947.
 The company completed additional expansions at its Milwaukee facilities in the 1950s and 1960s, including the Allen-Bradley clock tower.
-The clock tower has since been renamed and is known today as the Rockwell Automation clock tower.

-Harry Bradley died in 1965.
-Fred Loock retired in 1967 and died in 1973.

 During the 1970s, the company expanded its production facilities and markets and entered the 1980s as a global company.
-With president J. Tracy O'Rourke (1981–89) at the helm, the company introduced a new line of programmable logic controllers, the PLC in 1981 followed by the PLC-2 1982) (2/30, 2/05/ 2/16&2/17) PLC-3(1982) SLC-100 Family (1986) SLC-500(1986) PLC-5 Family (1985).
-Earlier PLC developments were the MAC, PLC-4.
+In 1981, the company introduced a new line of programmable logic controllers.

-In 1985 privately owned Allen-Bradley set a new fiscal record with sales of $1 billion.
-On February 20, 1985, Rockwell International purchased Allen-Bradley for $1.651 billion; this was the largest acquisition in Wisconsin's history to date.
+In 1985, Rockwell International purchased Allen-Bradley for $1.651 billion; this was the largest acquisition in Wisconsin's history to date.
+For all intents and purposes, Allen-Bradley took over Rockwell's industrial automation division.

-The 1990s featured continued technology development, including the company's launch of its software business, Rockwell Software (1994), the Logix control platform (1997) and the Integrated Architecture system (1999).
+The 1990s featured continued technology development, including the company's launch of its software business.
 Rockwell International developed PowerFlex, a manufacturing software and technology in the 1990s.

-During this decade, Rockwell International also acquired a power systems business, composed of Reliance Electric and Dodge.
+Rockwell International also acquired a power systems business, composed of Reliance Electric and Dodge.
 These two brands, combined with control systems brands Allen-Bradley and Rockwell Software, were marketed as Rockwell Automation.

-In 1998, Keith Nosbusch was named president of Rockwell Automation Control Systems.
-Rockwell International Corporation headquarters was moved to Milwaukee, Wisconsin the same year.